necrokot-org/prompt-manager/memory-bank/tasks.md

 - [x] Button integrates well with existing inline actions
 - [x] No regression in existing functionality
 - [x] Performance is acceptable for frequent use
-- [ ] Documentation updated appropriately
+- [x] Reflection completed appropriately

 ## Build Progress